-If you are looking to refinance or consolidation of your student loans with those of your spouse into one single payment then you might be disappointed by your choices.
-Not all refinancing or consolidation programs favor debtor in couples but consider just one party to have the sole responsibility of repayment.
+If you are looking into refinancing or consolidating your student loans with those of your spouse into one single payment then you might be disappointed by your choices.
+Not all refinancing or consolidation programs favor couples in debt but consider just one party to have the sole responsibility of repayment.
 You may end up being responsible for a huge part of your spouse’s debts even after the divorce which could have been avoided otherwise.

 Some think that just filing for divorce will negatively affect the credit score but that is not necessarily true.
 What can really affect credit score is the process of changing your bill.
-Making big mistakes like selling a house, refinancing or restructuring debt can have effects on the credit score.
-Where some can increase your score while the other will decrease it.
+Making big mistakes like selling a house, refinancing or restructuring debt can have effects on the credit score, where some can increase your score, the others will decrease it.

 If you are in the process of reassessing your financial situation on yourself, then you need to get all important documents such as credit reports and scores.
 If you have not seen your credit score in a while this could help you out.
 Be aware of your credit score and try to avoid any errors on the credit review.